-The MTP takes approximately 18 months to update, and generally occurs every 4-5 years.
+The Metropolitan Transportation Plan takes approximately 18 months to update, and generally occurs every 4-5 years.
 The following outlines the steps in the update process.

 Three (3) scenarios demonstrating potential futures for the Triangle region's transportation system were developed and modeled.
-Each scenario has been evaluated against performance measures tied to a set of eight (8) goals which were approved by the CAMPO and DCHC MPO Boards.
-At the conclusion of the alternatives analysis, decisions regarding which scenario attributes to carry forward into a “preferred’ plan (similar to a final draft) will be made.
-Community input is a critical step in providing a public voice during the alternatives analysis phase and is underway now.
+Each scenario was evaluated against performance measures tied to the eight (8) goals which were approved by the CAMPO and DCHC MPO Boards earlier in the MTP Development process.
+At the conclusion of the alternatives analysis phase, decisions regarding which scenario attributes to carry forward into a “preferred’ plan (similar to a final draft) were made.
+Community input was a critical step in providing a public voice during the alternatives analysis phase.
 Learn more...

 The MPO staff has begun development of updated draft scenario alternatives for the 2050 Metropolitan Transportation Plan (2050 MTP/CTP).
 The first of these scenarios is known as the Deficiency Analysis.
 This is a baseline scenario for the future that is used to help analyze the various scenarios we use in the upcoming Alternatives Analysis stage.
 The Deficiency Analysis includes our future projected growth with only our existing and committed transportation network and is used to help inform our forecasts for population, employment, and travel changes between today and our ultimate 2050 horizon year during the Alternatives Analysis.
 Maps and More...

 The Triangle Regional Model (TRM) is a travel demand forecasting tool for the Triangle region of North Carolina.
 As part of the 2050 MTP process, the Capital Area MPO, DCHC MPO, GoTriangle, and NCDOT have developed an updated version of the Triangle Regional Travel Demand Model (TRM v6).
 More...